bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

     print(x)
 ```

+### Out of Bounds Array Elements

-**Pitfall**: Accessing non-existent elements earns you an exception in Python, instead of PHP's warnings:
+Accessing non-existent elements earns you an exception in Python, instead of PHP's warnings:

 <!-- omit in toc -->
 #### PHP